suffolklibraries/lgc/content/collections/events/gory-stories-29-10.md

     content:
       -
         type: text
-        text: 'Come along to The Hold during the half-term to enjoy some family friendly spooky crafty fun!'
-      -
-        type: hardBreak
+        text: 'Come on a stroll round central Ipswich to learn about crimes of the past, and what happened to people who got on the wrong side of the law. '
   -
     type: paragraph
     attrs: